Ontario Women's Hockey League

-The Provincial Women's Hockey League (or PWHL) is a Junior women's ice hockey league in Ontario, Canada that was founded in 2004.
-It is considered to be the highest level of junior women's amateur ice hockey in Ontario, and is sanctioned by Hockey Canada and the Ontario Women's Hockey Association.
+The Ontario Women's Hockey League U22 Elite (OWHL), formerly the Provincial Women's Hockey League, is a women's junior ice hockey league in Ontario, Canada.
+Founded in 2004, it is considered to be the highest level of amateur women's ice hockey in Ontario, and is sanctioned by Hockey Canada and the Ontario Women's Hockey Association.

-The PWHL provides alumni to the Canadian Interuniversity Sport, National Collegiate Athletic Association, the Professional National Women's Hockey League, as well as the Canada women's national ice hockey team.
+OWHL alumni have gone on to play in the Professional Women's Hockey League, National Collegiate Athletic Association, and U Sports, and for the Canadian national team.

 History

-The PWHL was founded in 2004 by the Ontario Women's Hockey Association.
-The PWHL is the women's equivalent to men's junior hockey, but is classified by the OWHA as Intermediate AA officially as the OWHA does not have an official "junior" classification system.
-Despite this, the teams of the PWHL market themselves as women's junior hockey.
+The league was founded in 2004 as the Provincial Women's Hockey League by the Ontario Women's Hockey Association (OWHA).
+It is the women's equivalent to men's junior hockey, but is officially classified by the OWHA as "Intermediate AA," as the OWHA does not have an official "junior" classification system.
+Despite this, its teams market themselves as women's junior hockey.

-One of the league's most notable alumni is Meghan Agosta who played for the Windsor Wildcats.
-She went on to play professional with the Montreal Stars of the Canadian Women's Hockey League and is a member of two Olympic championship teams.

 In the early years of the league, when PWHL teams had to compete for OWHA provincials they would do so with representatives of the Ottawa District.
 The PWHL franchises proved much more competitive than their Ottawa counterparts and after two seasons Ottawa applied to and joined the PWHL.
 By the 2009 league playoffs, the Ottawa Senators beat the league powerhouse Toronto Jr. Aeros to win its first league championship.

-The most dominant franchise in league history is the Toronto Jr. Aeros.
-The Aeros have won five league championships, including the first three consecutively, two Silver Medal finishes and a single Bronze medal finish in league playdowns.
-The Aeros have also won five regular season championships.
-Additionally, the Aeros have won three Golds at provincials, as well as two silvers and a bronze.
-The Aeros have also twice accomplished the PWHL's "triple crown" winning the regular season title, playoff championship, and provincial championship all in one year in both 2005 and 2006.

-In 2019-2020, the Etobicoke Dolphins finished the regular season in first place.
-Eight teams advanced to the quarter-final round of the playoffs: Etobicoke, Cambridge, Burlington, Kingston, Stoney Creek, Oakville, Toronto and Ottawa.
-Due to the 2020 Coronavirus pandemic, the remainder of the playoffs were cancelled.
+In the 2019–20 season, the playoffs were cancelled due to the coronavirus pandemic.
+The following season was not played due to coronavirus-related restrictions.

+At some point following the pandemic, the league was renamed to the Ontario Women's Hockey League (OWHL).